Health Update - Month 14

 Menstrual Cycle

-Bleeding was normal this month, under the same dosage of Doptelet (40mg every 9 days), which means my changes to my workout routine and stress management were working.
+Bleeding was normal this month, under the same dosage of Doptelet (40mg every 9 days), which means my changes to my workout routine and stress management are working.

 Autoimmune Update